‘Sense it. Feel it. Fear it. Be very afraid.’

-Biohazard is a 1985 American science-fiction horror film produced, written and directed by Fred Olen Ray (Scalps; Evil Toons; Super Shark), with additional dialogue by T.L.
+Biohazard is a 1985 American science fiction horror film produced, written and directed by Fred Olen Ray (Scalps; Evil Toons; Super Shark; plus many more), with additional dialogue by T.L.
 Lankford and Miriam L. Preissel.

 “Awful monster movie, poorly executed by writer-producer-director Fred Olen Ray, who during the closing credits resorts to amusing outtakes, writing off the picture as a joke.
 An Alien ripoff…” John Stanley, Creature Features